LibreTubeApp/LibreTube/README.md

 > Note: Many production optimizations are currently not enabled, so it will be
 > slower than it can potentially be

+### Updating

+When updating, simply pull and update the project.

+    git pull
+    yarn
+    yarn run build
+    docker-compose -f docker-compose.yml -f docker-compose.prod.yml restart web

+_TODO: Database migrations.
+Until this is implemented you may have to wipe your db when upgrading._

+To check for updates without updating, do a `git fetch` and `git status`.
+If it says that you are behind remote origin, then you have updates available to pull.

 ### Without docker

 The GraphQL server assumes a PGSQL database that is accessible.
 Configure the